 CATSA is a crown corporation that operates on a not-for-profit basis.
 The authority will be accountable to the Minister of Transport for the delivery of consistent, effective, and highly professional service at or above the standards set by federal regulations.

 The authority will be responsible for several key security initiatives:

 - pre-board screening of passengers and their belongings

 - training and certification of screening officers

 - purchase, deployment, maintenance and operation of explosive detection systems

 - federal contributions toward airport policing related to civil aviation security, and

 - working with the RCMP on the Air Carrier Protection Program which assigns officers on selected flights

 Transport Canada will continue to audit security programs to ensure compliance.
-The Victoria Airport Authority, our airlines, pre-board screeners, and others are responsible for implementing Transport Canada's security measures.
-The Victoria Airport Authority is committed to the delivery of security services as well as customer service and will remain in full compliance of all Transport Canada security measures.
+VAA, our airlines, pre-board screeners, and others are responsible for implementing Transport Canada's security measures.
+VAA is committed to the delivery of security services as well as customer service and will remain in full compliance of all Transport Canada security measures.